berlioz10/quoridor-monte-carlo/readme.md

 # To dos

-1. Test cases on the board
-2. See if you can use the GUI from gorisanson
+1. See if you can use the GUI from gorisanson
-3.
+2. Tests on game states/ nodes

 # run tests